 - Increase your intake of “good fats” (organic butter, olive oil, fish oil, coconut oil, flax oil or Udo’s Oil).
 Dr. Cowan recommends one teaspoon per day of high-vitamin cod liver oil for its rich supply of vitamin A, which counters uric acid buildup and nourishes the kidneys.

 - Take 400 IU of Vitamin E per day.

 - Make and drink homemade bone broths (store-bought do not contain the important gelatin).
 See my blog for broth recipes.

 - Take one tablespoon of Bone Matrix 4 times a day (the last dose right before bed).
 Or substitute with baking soda, but beware of baking soda’s high sodium content.

 - Add 2 cups of Epsom salt and 1 ounce of magnesium oil to a standard size bathtub of warm water (or 1 cup to a warm footbath) and soak for 12 to 20 minutes 2 to 3 times a week (more often for foot baths).

-The cherry juice, dietary changes, Bone Support, magnesium oil and Epsom salt should resolve the underlying causes and relieve your painful gout symptoms.
+The cherry juice, dietary changes, Bone Matrix, magnesium oil and Epsom salt should resolve the underlying causes and relieve your painful gout symptoms.
 But if they don’t, then try Dr. Wright’s unique lithium treatment, and take 10 to 15 mg of lithium orotate (available at health food stores) twice daily, along with 2 grams of vitamin C.